John Cockcroft: Later life

-Cockcroft was President of the Institute of Physics from 1954 to 1956, and of the British Association for the Advancement of Science.
+Cockcroft was president of the Institute of Physics from 1954 to 1956, and of the British Association for the Advancement of Science.
 He served as chancellor of the Australian National University in Canberra from 1961 to 1965, a largely symbolic post that involved a visit once a year for degree conferring ceremonies.
 He delivered the Rutherford Memorial Lecture in 1944.
 He was the British delegate on the Council of CERN as well as Chairman of the Nuclear Physics Sub-Committee of the Department of Scientific and Industrial Research.

-Cockcroft died of a heart attack at his home at Churchill College, Cambridge, on 18 September 1967.
+Cockcroft died of a heart attack at his home at Churchill College, Cambridge, on 18 September 1967 at the age of 70.
 He is buried at the Parish of the Ascension Burial Ground in Cambridge, in the same grave as his son Timothy.
 A memorial service was held at Westminster Abbey on 17 October 1967.